Ted Youd joined the Army in 1987, starting in the 17th/21st Lancers which was later amalgamated to become The Royal Lancers.

 “I used to just lie in bed and wait for the family to come home and then get up for an hour or two and then go back to bed.
 Sometimes, I couldn’t even stand up to brush my teeth.
 That was where I really started to spiral downhill”

-After being at home for nine months Ted decided to seek help and saw a doctor at Tidworth Medical Centre, who advised attending a course at the Battle Back Centre.
+After being at home for nine months Ted decided to seek help and saw a doctor at Tidworth Medical Centre, who advised attending a course at The Battle Back Centre - a Legion-funded facility that helps people achieve their best possible recovery and either return to Service duty or make a smooth transition to civilian life.

 “I just wanted to change my life,” says Ted.
 “I was a different man, a different husband, and my family is everything.
 When you haven’t got that motivation and you can’t physically get up to see your family, then you just realise that something’s not quite right.”